-We derive our net sales primarily from sales of Internet-related communication products, principally broadband and dial-up modems and other communication products, to retailers, distributors, Internet Service Providers and Original Equipment Manufacturers.
+We derive our net sales primarily from sales of Internet-related communication products including cable modem products, other broadband products, dial-up modems, and other communication products.
+We sell these product to retailers, distributors, Internet Service Providers and Original Equipment Manufacturers.
 We sell our products through a direct sales force and through independent sales agents.
 All of our employees are located at our headquarters in Boston, Massachusetts and we have one sales consultant located in the United Kingdom.
 We are experienced in electronics hardware, firmware, and software design and test, regulatory certifications, product documentation, and packaging; and we use that experience in developing each product in-house or in partnership with suppliers who are typically based in Asia.
 Electronic assembly and testing of the Company's products in accordance with our specifications is typically done in China.